School Requirements for a Heavy Equipment License

 Heavy equipment operators run certain kinds of large equipment, such as construction machines, and they typically need to hold a commercial driver's license (CDL) to do so.
 Training for a heavy equipment license is usually completed at vocational trade schools or 2-year colleges.
 Certification programs are also available.
-This article discusses the school requirements for a heavy equipment license.

 License and Training Requirements